-Condom User Guide
+Condom and Femidom User Guide

 Condoms are the only contraceptive methods that help to prevent unintended pregnancy but also reduce the risk of transmission of most sexually transmitted infections (STIs) during sex – including chlamydia, gonorrhoea, syphilis and HIV.
 There are several different types of condoms in a variety of sizes, flavours and colours which can be used for different sexual activities including: